 Depending on what part of your body suffered injury and the degree of force involved, injuries can range from minor to serious, or even deadly.
 Serious injuries often involve one or more of the following:

 A serious head injury can prevent you from working and result in lost wages.
 You need time to recover.
-If disability results from your injury, an experienced workers’ compensation attorney can prevent the insurance company or your employer from trying to deny, delay or reduce your benefits.
-Other issues can also arise, such as your boss deciding you should return to work before you've recovered or expecting you to do heavy physical work that is too difficult given your injured condition.
+If disability results from your injury, a workers compensation attorney can prevent the insurance company or your employer from trying to deny, delay or reduce your benefits.
+Other issues can also arise, such as your boss deciding you should return to work before you’ve recovered or expecting you to do heavy physical work that is too difficult given your injured condition.

 Putting a strong advocate on your side protects your rights.